mapteb/smart-component-for-angular-projects/README.md

 A demo of the running application can be viewed [here](https://mapteb.github.io/smart-component-for-angular-projects/home).

+This [branch](https://raw.githubusercontent.com/mapteb/smart-component-for-angular-projects/auth-and-role-guards/README.md) illustrates a possible way authentication and authorizatons can by implemented.

 Unit tests can be run using the "ng test" command and e2e integration tests can be run using the command "ng e2e".